 Building Energy Efficiency Standards for Residential and Nonresidential Buildings (California Code of Regulations [CCR], Title 24, Part 6), commonly referred to as "Title 24", California's energy efficiency standards for residential and non-residential buildings, was established by the CEC in 1978 in response to a legislative mandate to create uniform building codes to reduce California's energy consumption, and provide energy efficiency standards for residential and non-residential buildings.
-The 2022 Building Energy Efficiency Standards, which took effect on January 1, 2023, promote photovoltaic (PV) systems in newly constructed buildings, electric ready requirements in new homes, and new electric heat pump requirements for buildings.
+The 2022 Building Energy Efficiency Standards, which took effect on January 1, 2023, promote photovoltaic (PV) systems in newly constructed buildings.
 The California Building Energy Efficiency Standards (CBEES) updates focus on several key areas to improve the energy efficiency of newly constructed buildings and additions and alterations to existing buildings and include requirements that will enable both demand reductions during critical peak periods and future solar electric and thermal system installations.